ibm-cloud-docs/speech-to-text/custom-support.md

 | | `es-PE_BroadbandModel`  \n Deprecated | Beta | Beta | Beta |
 {: caption="Table 1.
 Previous-generation language support for customization"}

-## Language support for next-generation models
+## Customization support for next-generation models
 {: #custom-language-support-ng}

 Table 2 lists the next-generation models that are supported for language model customization, grammars, and acoustic model customization.
 To learn which models are supported for speech recognition for {{site.data.keyword.cloud}}, {{site.data.keyword.icp4dfull}}, or both, see [Supported next-generation language models](/docs/speech-to-text?topic=speech-to-text-models-ng#models-ng-supported).